bruvellu/cephalic-furrow/3-text/furrow.md

 We found that without the cephalic furrow, the epithelium becomes unstable and subject to erratic buckling events.
 These ectopic folds, unlike the cephalic furrow, form due to extrinsic forces.
 We identified two main sources of mechanical stress acting at the head--trunk boundary during gastrulation, mitotic domains and germ band.
-Mitotic cells have been shown to induce epithelial folding in the tracheal placode of flies [@Kondo2013-gy] as well as in intestine villi of mice [@Freddo2016-et].
+Mitotic cells have been shown to induce epithelial folding in the tracheal placode of flies [@Kondo2013-gy] as well as in intestinal villi of mice [@Freddo2016-et].
 There are two putative mechanisms involved.
 First, dividing cells in epithelial monolayers generate in-plane outward forces during the elongation phase [@Gupta2021-oo].
 Second, dividing cells can undergo basal detachment and shorten along the apical--basal axis, altering the thickness of the epithelium and creating a potential imbalance that facilitates tissue buckling [@Ko2020-wk].
 We believe that both processes, the apical expansion and basal detachment prime the formation of ectopic folds in cephalic furrow mutants.
 However, we found that mitotic domains alone cannot induce buckling, and that a concomitant compression from the germ band extension is required.
 Compressive forces are a key mechanism forming epithelial folds in development [@Nelson2016-gz; @Collinet2021-qa], generating mechanical instability in particular when epithelial monolayers are under confinement [@Trushko2020-gf].
-In fact, an intraepithelial compressive force is required for tissue buckling during mitotic rounding in the tracheal placode and intestine villi mentioned above [@Kondo2013-gy; @Freddo2016-et].
+In fact, an intraepithelial compressive force is required for tissue buckling during mitotic rounding in the tracheal placode and intestinal villi mentioned above [@Kondo2013-gy; @Freddo2016-et].
 Our data suggest a similar situation is occurring at the head--trunk boundary of cephalic furrow mutants.
 The synchronized apical expansion of dividing cells in mitotic domains pushes the adjacent non-dividing cells outward, and forms potentially unstable regions of different epithelial thickness, while the germ band extension generates a global compression on the head--trunk interface ({@fig:summary}a,b).
 In a condition where there is an excess of tissue on the embryonic surface (no cephalic furrow), the increased compressive stresses compromise the stability of the epithelium during gastrulation.